Xomie1/book-to-scrap-analysis/README.md

 - Rating
 - Category

-The scraping script is in `/scripts/scrape_books.py`.
+The scraping script is in `Book Scraping.py`.

 ---